safeh2o/swot-analysis-web/README.md

-# swot-analysis-web
+# swot-analysis-poc
-SWOT Web application that orchestrates Python and Octave analysis
+SWOT Analysis PoC using Python and Octave backend

+Please see deployment notes for configuration